2024-04-14

 Many of the words are made-up.
 You can call the poem “nonsense,” but it isn't meaningless.
 The sound and rhythm and context they create for each other invite us into a world of imagination, and most of us can go with that.
 Tribalism, however, makes it difficult to extend the same flexibility and charity to language about God.

 To illustrate how attitudes about “God” work, consider the ways that some of us find our genial adaptability stiffening dogmatically when it comes to grammar.
 I, for example, occasionally find myself wrestling with my own grammar dogmatism.
 I am sensitive to the differences between “lie” and “lay” and between "disinterested" and "uninterested," and I am capable of wishing that other people were, too.
 Where does this come from?
 It’s about my own tribal -- and class -- loyalties.
-It would seem a betrayal of my grandmothers, parents, and beloved English teachers if I were to allow myself to relax the guard against the barbarians at the gate dangling modifiers and saying “less” when they mean “fewer.”
+It has seemed a betrayal of my grandmothers, parents, and beloved English teachers to allow myself to relax the guard against the barbarians at the gate dangling modifiers and saying “less” when they mean “fewer.”

 Those adults we admire were the upholders of our class identity.
 The adults who sought to instill in me good grammar were teaching me to be faithful to my socio-economic class.
 The hidden message of prescriptive grammar instruction is: Don’t sound like those people – the lower classes.
 Grammar will be emotionally important to me precisely to the degree that my class identification is emotionally important to me.